haykbazoyan/JS_Homework_004/README.md

 > In the other files I have included Required Tasks answers.

-> I will send remaining tasks by tomorrow.
+> I will send 20th task by tomorrow.